Ustwo: History

-The company did not focus on producing volumes of game apps to generate revenue, but instead felt that what few games they put should reflect the high quality their studio had become known for.

 Ustwo's breakout title came in 2014 with Monument Valley.
-Monument Valley was developed as an artistic game, inspired by M. C. Escher works, and meant to have simple controls.
-Monument Valley was critically praised, being named the Apple Store's Editors Choice and later winning the Apple Design Award in 2014.
+It was praised by critics and was named the Apple Store's Editors Choice, later winning the Apple Design Award in 2014.
 The game has since sold more than in revenue from over 26 million copies sold.
-Ustwo had developed a relation with Apple, such that the surprise release of Monument Valley 2 was a headline presentation at the 2017 Apple Worldwide Developers Conference, and had their next major title Assemble with Care as one of the premiere titles available on launch of Apple Arcade in September 2019.
+Monument Valley 2 was a headline presentation at the 2017 Apple Worldwide Developers Conference, and their next major title Assemble with Care was one of the premiere titles available on launch of Apple Arcade in September 2019.
 Assemble with Care was later ported to Microsoft Windows and released on March 26, 2020.

-The success of Monument Valley not only helped to put more money into the company, but helped them to gain more client-side work, was estimated to have brought in in 2013.
-With this, Ustwo began expanding its business by forming joint ventures with other startup firms, as well as establishing an investment arm proving both financial and service-related support for new firms.

-In 2014, Ustwo co-founded DICE, a ticketing platform, with Phil Hutcheon, founder of music managing company Deadly Management.

 Ustwo renamed themselves as "Ustwo Fampany Ltd." in 2015, with "fampany" representing their desire to have their studio to be a combination of "family" and "company".

 In 2019, Ustwo fired an employee for labour organizing at the company.
 The Independent Workers' Union of Great Britain, which represents him through Game Workers Unite UK, filed suit on the worker's behalf.
 Lana Polansky of Waypoint criticized Ustwo for adopting progressive language and values to camouflage workplace issues and union busting activities.

-Structure

-Ustwo Fampany has four primary divisions: